nextflow-io/nf-hack18/README.md

 # Nextflow workshop 2018

-Project repository for the Nextflow workshop that will take on 22-23 November 2018 in Barcelona.
+Project repository for the Nextflow workshop that will take place on 22-23 November 2018 in Barcelona.

 ### Location